myelyu2/React-calculator-app/README.md

-#React calculator app
+<h1>React calculator app</h1>
 Link: https://myelyu2.github.io/calculator/

-Intro I decided to do this project because I thought I needed to showcase the way I do development projects on something as simple as calculator app.
+<h3>Intro</h3></br> I decided to do this project because I thought I needed to showcase the way I do development projects on something as simple as calculator app.
 The calculator will have simple functions like add, subtract, divide and multiply, with a simple design (because I like simplicity).
 The process of developing the app will consist of planning, designing, and developing.
 So, lets begin. </br>

-PLANNING </br>
+<h3>PLANNING</h3> </br>
 First, as I said we need to plan the project and identify all (or the most important) the features it needs to have.
 As I said, the calculator will not be fancy, with just simple math functions.
 In addition, the user must be able to clear the input/output and copy the result from display.
 So, in general, the main features are:</br>

-Have all numbers from 0 to 9;</br>
+1. Have all numbers from 0 to 9;</br>
-Add, subtract, divide, multiply;</br>
+2. Add, subtract, divide, multiply;</br>
-Clear input/output;</br>
+3. Clear input/output;</br>
-Copy result to the clipboard;</br>
+4. Copy result to the clipboard;</br>

 DESIGNING</br>
 Considering all the features listed above, based on my experience, it will be easy to develop an app if we have a wireframe/layout of the app we want to build first.
 So, we head on to Figma, create new project and add all the buttons based on the features.</br>